nabbi/docker-bind9-pihole/README.md

 docker-compose restart
 ```

-### Crontab
+### Cron

-An example crontab is provided to be installed on the docker host, it starts the adblock container which writes its updated zone file into the docker container, then restarts the bind9 container.
+An example crontab is provided to be installed on the docker host, it starts the adblock container which writes its updated zone file into the docker volume, then restarts the bind9 container.

 ## More info